grnet/synnefo/docs/admin-guide.rst

 Note that this is a feature of Python 2.7 that we have backported for use in Python 2.6.

-The logging configuration dictionary is defined in settings.d/00-logging.conf and is broken in 4 separate dictionaries:
+The logging configuration dictionary is defined in `/etc/synnefo/10-snf-webproject-logging.conf`

-  * LOGGING is the logging configuration used by the web app.
-By default all loggers fall back to the main 'synnefo' logger.
-The subloggers can be changed accordingly for finer logging control. e.g. To disable debug messages from the API set the level of 'synnefo.api' to 'INFO'.
+The administrator can have finer logging control by modifying the `LOGGING_SETUP` dictionary, and defining subloggers with different handlers and log levels. e.g. To enable debug messages only for the API set the level of 'synnefo.api' to 'DEBUG'

-  * DISPATCHER_LOGGING is the logging configuration of the logic/dispatcher.py
-    command line tool.

-  * SNFADMIN_LOGGING is the logging configuration of the snf-admin tool.
-    Consider using matching configuration for snf-admin and the synnefo.admin logger of the web app.

-Please note the following:

-  * As of Synnefo v0.7, by default the Django webapp logs to syslog, the dispatcher logs to /var/log/synnefo/dispatcher.log and the console, snf-admin logs to the console.
+By default the Django webapp and snf-manage logs to syslog, while snf-dispatcher logs to `/var/log/synnefo/dispatcher.log`.
-  * Different handlers can be set to different logging levels: for example, everything may appear to the console, but only INFO and higher may actually be stored in a longer-term logfile

 Scaling up to multiple nodes